ray5273/comentario/docs/content/about/features/_index.en.md

 * **Multiple domains in one UI**\
   Comentario offers the so-called [Administration UI](admin-ui), allowing to manage all your [domains](/kb/domain), [pages](/kb/domain-page), comments, users in a single interface.
 * **Flexible moderation rules**\
-  Each domain has own [settings](/configuration/frontend/domain/moderation), automatically flagging comments for moderation based on whether the user is anonymous, how many approved comments they have, how long ago they registered, whether the comment contains a link etc.
+  Each domain has own [settings](/configuration/frontend/domain/moderation), automatically flagging comments for moderation based on whether the user is registered, how many approved comments they have, how long ago they registered, whether the comment contains a link etc.
 * **Extensions**\
   The so-called [extensions](/configuration/frontend/domain/extensions) link Comentario to external services that check comment text for spam, offensive language, or toxic content.
 Those services include [Akismet](/configuration/frontend/domain/extensions/akismet), [APILayer](/configuration/frontend/domain/extensions/api-layer-spam-checker), and [Perspective](/configuration/frontend/domain/extensions/perspective), and they are configured separately for each domain.
 * **Statistics**\